nayank07/Model_Based_Design-Internship/README.md

-# MODEL BASED DESIGN - Internship
+# MODEL BASED DESIGN of CONTROL SYSTEMS - Internship
 Project completed during the internship are, PID control & tuning with advance project on building the 􀃖ight control system for Drone which includes the pitch and stability controls.

 <p>